 Dwelling in the adrenaline rush of a win, blunts your winning edge.
 Like any edge it needs continual sharpening.
-In selling, that means the repeated actions of prospecting (finding people to buy your product); interviewing (finding out how your product will help solve their problem); demonstrating (showing them how it will); validating (convincingly responding to queries about it); negotiating (coming to terms); asking for referrals (other prospects); and closing (getting commitment).
+In selling, continual sales success means the repeated actions of prospecting (finding people to buy your product).
+Interviewing (finding out how your product will help solve their problem).
+Demonstrating (showing them how it will).
+Validating (convincingly responding to queries about it).
+Negotiating (coming to terms).
+Asking for referrals (other prospects); and closing (getting commitment).
 That you are sales champion doesn’t make you immune from undertaking these very activities that got you the win.
-If anything, it calls for you to double your efforts-remember you are attacking and defending.
+If anything, it calls for you to double your efforts; remember, you are both attacking and defending.
 Winning in selling is not a destination it’s a journey.
 You’ve heard it said before-you are only as good as your last sale.

 But repeated actions are monotonous; and basics are boring.
 And yet, anyone who’s mastered a craft and slackened in it will admit that they simply drifted from the basics.
-Whether it’s a fulfilling relationship, riding a bicycle, driving a car, playing the guitar, enviable footwork or stellar selling- religiously iterating the very boring, monotonous actions that got you to the peak is what will keep you there.
+Whether it’s a fulfilling relationship, riding a bicycle, driving a car, playing the guitar, enviable footwork or stellar selling, it doesn’t matter.
+Religiously iterating the very boring, monotonous actions that got you to the peak is what will keep you there.
 Once you start drifting away from any of them, you will slowly but surely be carried away by the waves of mediocrity into the sea of one hit wonders.
 Like Germany (this year).
-And, France (in 2002).
-And, Italy (in 2010).
+France (in 2002).
+Italy (in 2010).
 And, Spain (in 2014).
 And,…you?

 You may want to read: How to become a successful sales person